sloan58/seaquill/README.md

 ## Acknowledgments

+- Bob Sloan for the sweet Seaquill logo
-- Thanks to [Creative Tim](https://www.creative-tim.com/) for the awesome UI template
+- [Creative Tim](https://www.creative-tim.com/) for the awesome UI template